setkyar/sh/README.md

 	music.sh   				for playing music from terminal
 	php-syntax-check.sh		for checking PHP syntax
 	db-clean.sh				for cleaning up exported .sql to be able to import.
-Especially on JSON fields.
+Especially on JSON fields. ch-downloader.sh		for downloading the courses from coursehuner.
+(Need to pass 3 arguments, course path, course's lesson count, and API Version v1, v2, v3, etc...)